ThinkR-open/prepare-for-cran/README.md

 ## What to do once your package is ready?

+#### CRAN submission comments

+Creates cran-comments.md, a template for your communications with CRAN when submitting a package.
+The goal is to clearly communicate the steps you have taken to check your package on a wide range of operating systems.
+If you are submitting an update to a package that is used by other packages, you also need to summarize the results of your reverse dependency checks.

+`usethis::use_cran_comments(open = rlang::is_interactive())`

 #### Using devtools::release()

 You can run `devtools::release()` to automatically send to CRAN from R.